 For joint aspiration, a 25-mm (1-inch) 22-gauge needle and a 5-mL syringe

 Appropriate containers for collection of fluid for laboratory tests (eg, cell count, crystals, cultures)

-For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 20 mg or methylprednisolone acetate 20 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), and a hemostat to help switch syringes
+For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 10 mg or methylprednisolone acetate 20 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), a 22-gauge needle, and a hemostat to help switch syringes, if needed

 Enlist an assistant to provide flexion and traction to the toe.

 Sterile technique is necessary to prevent microbial contamination of both the joint space and the aspirated synovial fluid.

 A digital nerve block can be used for anesthesia.

 Relevant Anatomy for MTP Joint Arthrocentesis